Speakers: Car club environmental assessment incomplete, additional review needed

 Others wondered about why traffic mitigation plans didn't extend to the I-35 exits at Hwy.
 19 and 21 where motorists looking to avoid backups would turn.
 Still others feared that the development would negatively affect plant and animal life on the site and alter their quality of life, bringing traffic and noise, and taking away the peaceful existence they now enjoy.

 The City Council initially expressed interest in an agreement with the club to take some of its available sewer capacity.
-But leaned away from that in May, saying it might consider an agreement wit the city of Medford only.
+But it leaned away from that in May, saying it might consider an agreement with the city of Medford only.